George Aguilar

-George Aguilar is a Mescalero Apache and Pascua Yaqui actor.
-He is best known for his roles as Cahuenga in Bagdad Café, Johnny Sassamon in The Scarlet Letter, Grandfather Stone in Dreamkeeper, Big Foot in Into the West, and Kaw Chief in Neverland.
+George Aguilar is an American actor.
+He is best known for his roles as Cahuenga in Bagdad Café, Johnny Sassamon in The Scarlet Letter, Grandfather Stone in Dreamkeeper, Big Foot in Into the West, and the Kaw Chief in Neverland.

 Career

 Aguilar is probably best known for his work on Bagdad Cafe (1987), The Scarlet Letter (1995) and the miniseries Neverland (2011).

 Personal life

 Aguilar has been married to French actress Josiane Balasko since 2003.
 They reside in the Paris area.

 A son, also named George Aguilar, was a car mechanic and aspiring actor who with his father appeared in The Scarlet Letter (1995) and Into The West (2005); he died in 2008 at age 28.